julienshim/combined_korean_vocabulary_list/README.md

 # Korean Vocabulary Database Seed

+## UPDATE 2/28/2025 - THIS REPOSITORY WILL BE REVISITED SOON

 Programatically combining the National Institute of the Korean Language and TOPIK vocabulary list for future database seeding via Python 3, outputting to TSV.

 ## Original Sources